RudyChamoun/Learning-Notes/Learning Notes/Browser-Server.md

 When a browser sends a request to a server, such as requesting a web page, here’s how it typically works

-1.     **Client Sends a Request**: The process begins when a user interacts with a web application, such as clicking on a link or submitting a form, which triggers the browser to send an ==HTTP== request to the server.
+1.     **Client Sends a Request**: The process begins when a user interacts with a web application, such as clicking on a link or submitting a form, which triggers the browser to send an ==HTTP== (hyper text transfer protocol) request to the server.

 2.     **Server Receives the Request:** The server, upon receiving the HTTP request, determines which resource or web page the client is requesting.